JeffreyRacine/static-hugo-site/content/home/about.md

 This website exists mainly to facilitate discussion about any manner of things, academic or otherwise.
 If this site has a bias, it is likely towards computing technology that streamlines workflow including tools for reproducible research, by way of illustration.
 One difference between this site and my official academic website is the presence of a blog that presents a forum for further discussion in the public sphere.

-If you are searching for working papers, information about R packages I have authored, a curriculum vitae, course information and the like, kindly visit my official McMaster academic website can be found at https://socialsciences.mcmaster.ca/people/racinej
+If you are searching for working papers, information about R packages I have authored, a curriculum vitae, course information and the like, kindly visit my official McMaster academic website which can be found at https://socialsciences.mcmaster.ca/people/racinej

 # About Me